BigMurph619/Heartgold-Murphmon/README.md

 You MUST use SomethingSmart's randomizer with this settings string: [Something Smart's Randomizer](https://github.com/something-smart/ironmon-randomizer)

-Both Java and the IronMON Tracker by UTDZac are used for this challenge.
+Both Java and the NDS IronMON Tracker by OnlySpaghettiCode are used for this challenge.
 [Java](https://www.java.com/en/download/manual.jsp)

 # Specific Game Rules